It’s a damn Communist plot, I tell you!

 What do I like about Iowa?
 They wear Steelers uniforms.
 That’s about it.

 There’s not much to like about Iowa’s offense.
 What there was is presumably out for this game.
-Prolific running back Mark Weisman injured his ankle in Iowa’s 19-16 win over Michigan State, and although medically cleared to play, is listed as doubtful.
+Prolific running back Mark Weisman injured his ankle in Iowa’s 19-16 win over Michigan State, and although medically cleared to play, is listed as doubtful as clearly stated by lawyers dealing with the Houston personal injury charges.
 Overpaid Hawkeye Chief Espionage Agent Komrade Kirk Ferentz is hoping that he won’t be needed for this game.
 However, Weisman had run his fourth consecutive 100-yard game when he pulled up lame.
 Four running backs in total have gone down one way or another for Iowa this season.
 Even the rookie backup guys are injured.
 If Weisman doesn’t play, it is unclear from whence the running attack will come.

 Although Iowa has a serviceable defense, we think the Nittany Lions can go NASCAR on them and confuse the shit out of them.
 It is likely that we’ll see some new offensive scenarios, as we’ve learned to expect the unexpected with Bill O’Brien.
 It will require a smash-mouth variant on the O’Brien theme to whack Iowa.